 The proud dad of two children, Simone and Miles, Greg was musically inspired by his drum playing father, the late Oliver Johnson.

 “I remember going to rehearsals with him when I was really young.
 He played drums but I was intrigued by the sound of the vibes.
 Later I found out they were being played by Bobby Hutcherson.
 My dad inspired me to have open ears and taught me that music has no boundaries and Bebop was not the last frontier.

 In the 1960s, Johnson was a major player on the San Francisco jazz scene, playing and recording with Denny Zeitlin, Rafael Garrett, George Duke, Jon Hendricks, Dexter Gordon and others.
 He moved to Europe in 1970 and spent 16 years drumming for Steve Lacy, Roswell Rudd, Roscoe Mitchell, Jean Luc Ponty, Archie Shepp and others.

 Greg’s smile and positive personality beams through the microphone as he takes us on a relaxing jazz radio experience.

 “Being in broadcasting has brought me many bright moments,” he concludes.
 Hanging out in a dressing room with Harry ‘Sweets’ Edison, sharing jokes and talking with Miles Davis; receiving a gift in the mail for my newborn daughter from Betty Carter.
 There have been and continue to be many bright moments.
 I’ve been blessed.

-Be sure to catch Greg on The Jazz Oasis every Thursday from 6-9pm, All Out Thursdays from 10pm to 2am and on Jazz In The Wee Small Hours Sunday-Thursday from 2am-6am and Friday and Saturday from midnight to 6am and Plugged In Fridays from midnight to 2am.
+Be sure to catch Greg on The Jazz Oasis every Thursday from 6-9pm, All Out Thursdays from 10pm to 2am and on Jazz In The Wee Small Hours Sunday-Friday from 2am-6am and Saturday from midnight to 6am and Plugged In Fridays from midnight to 2am.